Schm1tz1/kafka-config-provider-env-var/README.md

 ssl.key.password=${env:KEY_PASSPHRASE}
 ```

-There is also a Kafka Improvement Proposal [KIP-887](https://cwiki.apache.org/confluence/display/KAFKA/KIP-887%3A+Add+ConfigProvider+to+make+use+of+environment+variables) in place to add this feature to Apache Kafka.
+There is also a Kafka Improvement Proposal [KIP-887](https://cwiki.apache.org/confluence/display/KAFKA/KIP-887%3A+Add+ConfigProvider+to+make+use+of+environment+variables) merged into Apache Kafka trunk.
+Planned for v3.5.0.